artyapple/about_me/content/other/index.md

 ## Mobility Hackathon 2017

-My first hackathon, was organized by Hamburg public transport company (HVV).
-Our team tried to make a prototype for underground navigating without the Internet connection.
-We used bluetooth beacons for spatial orientation and implemented an simple app for interaction with the user.
+The first hackathon i participated in was organized by Hamburg public transport company (HVV).
+Our team tried to make a prototype for underground navigating without Internet connection.
+We used Bluetooth beacons for spatial orientation and presented an easy to use app for interaction with the users.

 [GitHub](https://github.com/artyapple/Indoor_navigation)